Near99/data-structures-and-algorithms-in-c/README.md

 - [x] Sum of Linked Lists.
 - [x] Merge Linked List.
 - [x] Detect Cycle in a Linked List.
+- [x] Delete the Middle Node of a Linked List.

 ## Stack